 It is traditionally served on a round metal tray (Bosnians are renowned for their copper metalwork), along with a džezva, a ceramic cup, sugar cubes and rahat lokum (a Bosnian candy).

-Looming over the village is the Citadel, an imposing structure that seems to rise majestically from the rocky cliffs below.
+Looming high above is the Citadel, an imposing structure that seems to rise majestically from the rocky cliffs below.
 Built by King Tvrrko I of Bosnia in 1383, the fortress is now recognized as a UNESCO Heritage Monument while the village of Počitelj is recognized as a protected National Monument of Bosnia and Herzegovina.

 Established in the 15th century along the banks of the Neretva River, the cobblestone streets of Old Town Mostar are lined with bazaars offering beautiful metalworks, handblown glass and textiles.

-One of the best known sites is the Stari Most, a bridge that spans the Neretva River.
+One of the best known sites is the Stari Most, an iconic bridge that spans the Neretva River.

 Originally constructed in 1566, the bridge stands 29m long, 24m high and 4m wide, and was considered an engineering marvel.
 Unfortunately, after 427 years, it was destroyed during the Siege of Mostar.
 Under the supervision of UNESCO, the Stari Most was reconstructed in 2004 using the same materials and technology that were originally used in 1566.

-Mostar is also known internationally for its annual diving competition.
+Mostar is also known internationally for its annual diving competitions including the Red Bull Cliff Diving World Series that made its eighth visit in 2023.
 From atop the Stari Most, divers jump to the Neretva River that flows 24m below.
 The tradition dates back to 1664 and is not for the faint of heart!
 Not only is the water very cold, but only the most trained and skilled will try the jump and, yes, deaths have occurred.

-Walking down the path from the Stari Most Bridge to the river bank, we found several local vendors offering short raft trips for only a few euros.
-We decided to take a leisurely 15-minute ride on the Neretva River to experience Mostar and its Ottoman architecture from a different perspective.
+At the base of the Stari Most, local vendors offer short raft trips for only a few euros.
+The leisurely 15-minute ride on the Neretva River provides a different perspective of Mostar and its Ottoman architecture.

-Mostar was devastated during the Bosnian War of 1992-1995.
-While much of the Old Town has been rebuilt to reflect a storybook image, bunkers, ruins and buildings scarred from the shelling remain 27 years later.
-Neglected bombed out buildings line the streets, reminders that tell the tragic story of the destruction that took place.
+Devastated during the Bosnian War of 1992-1995, much of the Old Town has been rebuilt to reflect a storybook image.
+Yet, 27 years later, neglected bombed out buildings line the streets, reminders that tell the tragic story of the destruction that took place.
 Even today, tension exists among the differing religions and cultures.

 Enjoy A Traditional Bosnian Lunch

 After a day exploring all Mostar has to offer, we enjoyed a traditional Bosnian lunch at the Food House Pub & Restaurant.
-Serving traditional, vegetarian and vegan dishes, this small, unassuming restaurant was an unexpected surprise.
-The Ćevapi (a grilled dish of minced meat considered the national dish of Bosnia & Herzegovina) was excellent.
+Serving traditional dishes, this small, unassuming restaurant was an unexpected surprise.
+Be sure and try the Ćevapi, a grilled dish of minced meat considered the national dish of Bosnia & Herzegovina.

-A short 40km drive from Mostar is the Kravice Waterfalls.
+A short 40km drive from Mostar are the Kravice Waterfalls.
 Situated in the karstic heartland of Herzegovina, it is one of the largest waterfalls in the country.

 Plunging from cliffs as high as 25m along the Trebižat River, this watery amphitheater is popular among locals and tourists alike.

-Is it worth visiting Mostar?
+Is Mostar worth visiting?
 Most definitely!
-The friendly people we met in Počitelj, the remnants of the Bosnian Siege that remind us of the destructive power of war on buildings and people’s lives, the sheer beauty of the Kravice Falls all create an unforgettable day trip.
+The friendly people in Počitelj, the Turkish influenced bazaars, the remnants of the Bosnian Siege reminding us of the destructive power of war on buildings and people’s lives, the sheer beauty of the Kravice Falls all create an unforgettable day trip.
 As we passed a sign pointing opposite directions to Split and Saravjeo, we couldn’t help but wish our Viator driver turned right so we could experience more of this conflicted, yet amazing, country.